the-anna-project/annad/doc/concept/connection.md

 be mapped and aligned to matching behaviors.
 Further it needs to be known where to forward impulses to when walking through connection paths.
 The following key maps behavior coordinates to it's CLG ID.

+  TODO Here we need to ask the question from above the other way around.
+Is it good enough to store very single pieces of connection paths insteasd of whole chains?

 ```
 <prefix>:behavior-coordinates:behavior-id:<behavior-coordinates>    <CLG-id>